lsaravia/MetawebsAssembly/MetawebsAssembly.md

 Our results strongly depend on the null model that was used, our null model was a standard Erdös-Rényi random network devoid of any mechanism, thus when results are significant we know that for a particular property there is a biological mechanism derived from that property.
 As we were comparing different nested scales: meta-web and regional; meta-web and local, it is difficult to evaluate if the pattern is inherited from one scale to another or if different mechanisms produce the same effect at different scales.
 Thus null models representing or not each of the hypothesized processes involved would be needed to improve our results.

 The spatial scales involved in our study do not represent a continuity, the meta-web and regional web have a 10 to 1 ratio but the local web is 10^6^ smaller, besides that most of the global network properties and the motif structure showed no changes relative to the null model.
 Thus we found evidence that local processes that limit species from the meta-web to local scales are influencing the assembly process but the structure of the food-web originated trough an emergent process from evolutionary or co-evolutionary forces seems to be more important.
 This could guide us to find a unified theory of ecological interactions that could describe the diversity of patterns observed in the natural world.

+## Acknowledgements

+LAS and SRD are grateful to the National University of General Sarmiento for financial support.
+LAS would like to thank Susanne Kortsch, that provided her source code for topological analysis and the corresponding figures.
+This work was partially supported by a grant from CONICET (PIO 144-20140100035-CO).

 ## References